All docs

 Dashboard

-Squeezr includes a built-in web dashboard that provides real-time visibility into compression activity, project stats, rate limits, and configuration.
-No extra installation needed — it's served directly by the proxy.
+Squeezr includes a built-in web dashboard with real-time visibility into compression activity, savings history, prompt-cache health and configuration.

 Accessing the dashboard